9 Home Remedies To Make Your Eyebrows Thicker Naturally

 - Leave this on for 15–20 minutes.
 Later, wash with cold water.

-- You can do this once or twice a week.
+- You can do this twice a week.

 6. Fenugreek Seeds

-Fenugreek seeds can help grow thick eyebrows.
-They are rich in proteins as well as nicotinic acid and lecithin that promote healthy hair growth.
-Here’s how you can use fenugreek seeds for your eyebrows.
+In Unani, fenugreek seeds are known for their ability to stop hair fall and promote hair growth.5 They are rich in proteins as well as nicotinic acid (vitamin B3) and lecithin that promote healthy hair growth.

 - Soak a few fenugreek seeds overnight or for at least 5 hours.